emilcw/safelatticeplanning/README.md

 ### Installation
 Follow the following steps to be able to run the planners.

 1. Install and setup your [docker solution](https://docs.docker.com/engine/security/rootless/).
+If you are in AI-academy, use [this](https://gitlab.liu.se/ai-academy/ros-base) tutorial.
 2. If you haven't already, clone the repository `git@github.com:emilcw/safelatticeplanning.git` and go to that folder in your terminal environment.
 3. Inside every planner's folder, it is required to clone a [gazebo models folder](https://github.com/osrf/gazebo_models).
 This is to get the proper models for each world.
 Like this:
   * safelatticeplanning/rrt_star/gazebo_models